 The difference with a camper trailer is that I have never RV’d before, and many things are closed due to the pandemic.
 Therefore, anticipating my basic needs accurately, especially in more remote towns, is important.
 I need to be thinking about stocking food and water, and how often market trips will be.
 Also, hand washing laundry may be crucial because not all laundry facilities are operating.
 This will effect the quantity and types of things I pack.
 Fast drying, lightweight items will be easier.

 When packing food, not everything I need for a long term trip is going to fit in the camper’s fridge.
 Therefore, I decided to order 5 day coolers.
-In my opinion, a good cooler like the Coleman Extreme 5 day Cooler, is worth the price.
+In my opinion, a good cooler like this Extreme 5 day Cooler, is worth the price.
 It truly keeps food cold for the stated time.
 Next I needed to figure out how many coolers I needed and my combination of ice to cold freezer packs.
 I also put all cooler items in sealable freezer bags.
 This way when the ice melts, the water does not ruin the food.

 I may need parts for the camper, such as extra hoses, chalks, jack pads, and other sexy such words.
 These supplies may not be readily available as many stores are low on stock.
 I also do not want to be enjoying nature and have to leave to civilization because I forgot something.

 Prepping the camper trailer seems a bit akin to furnishing a new apartment.
 I definitely need plates, knives, sheets, towels, rags, and a coffee maker.
 The more I think about it, the more gadgets that come to mind.
 I’m finding that the easiest way to organize is going back to basics.
 For me, this is creating a spreadsheet with my lists.